 5 of the largest lobsters ever recorded

 Lobsters can get so big in part because they never stop growing.
 Humans produce an enzyme named telomerase in the early stages of life that aids in growth; however, lobsters never stop producing this enzyme.
-That means that the largest lobsters are also the oldest.
+That means that the biggest lobsters ever are also the oldest.

 If lobsters never stop growing, why aren’t even more massive lobsters found?
 In short, as lobsters age the energy required to molt becomes too great and they stop shedding.
 With a rapidly aging exoskeleton, lobsters become prone to infections and scar tissue fuses their shells to their body.
 This combination causes most lobsters to perish before they reach truly enormous sizes.

 Yet, massive lobsters do exist.
 Let’s take a peak at five of the largest lobsters ever recorded.

 - 22 pounds: A lobster that had been kept for 20 years at a Long Island clam bar was released back into the wild in 2017.
 The media quoted the lobster as 132 years old, but such an age would be hard to verify.

 - 23 pounds: A lobster that became the main attraction at Jordan Lobster Farms on Long Island.